open-cogsci/osdoc/content/pages/manual/variables.md

  id: FigRunIf
  source: run-if.png
  caption: |
-  'Run if' statements can be used to indicate that certain items from a `sequence` should only be executed under specific circumstances.
+  'Run if' statements can be used to indicate that certain items from a SEQUENCE should only be executed under specific circumstances.
 --%

 You can use more complex conditions as well.
 Let's take a look at a few examples: